Recorded by Arizal

-Recorded by Arizal is an American 2D animated web series, a four-part prelude to upcoming story, created by Rooster Teeth director Yssa Badiola.
+Recorded by Arizal is an American 2D animated web series created by Rooster Teeth director Yssa Badiola.
 The first episode was released on July 13, 2020.
-The series first premiered on the website of Rooster Teeth for RoosterTeeth FIRST members, moving to other platforms and becoming free-to-watch a week after.
-In an interview with The Austin Chronicle, Badiola said that if the prelude is well-received, she "hopes to go even further out into the world" with the show in episodes to come, with the idea that the prelude episodes will introduce people to the world and characters, taking into account "viewer feedback" and use that to hone and craft a longer-form series.
-In one of her vlogs accompanying the show, she stated that the show is for young adults coming of age and incorporates her own life experience.
+The series premiered Rooster Teeth's website for members, moving to other platforms and becoming free-to-watch a week later.
+Badiola stated that the show is for young adults coming of age and incorporates her own life experience.
+The series was intended as a four-part prelude to a full series.

 Premise

 The series follows the story of Arizal, a 16-year-old Pinoy girl and straight A student who is about to pursue her desired career, to become a Record Keeper.
 The question remains if she can leave Maktaba, a cloistered city-state, and create records in the wide world.
 Through a set of vlogs, she ponders whether she can undertake this task, as part of this entry of self-discovery, and head into the world, explaining life beyond the city's limits to those living within the city.
 Arizal serves as the protagonist and the "audience's lens into this world".